Nevada Magazine History

 During World War II, operation of the magazine ceased for five years.
 When production resumed, color photographs were used for the first time.
 In 1964, eight years after Donald L. Bowers replaced Greulich, the magazine was converted from a free publication into one with paid subscriptions, national distribution, and advertising.
 It was in Bowers’ editor’s note in the 1964 Special Centennial Issue that the publication was first referred to as Nevada Magazine.
 However, it wasn’t until the Fall 1975 issue, when the magazine fell under the Department of Economic Development, that “Nevada Magazine” was used on the masthead.

 Bowers’ 19 years as editor concluded in 1975.
 He was replaced for a short term by Judy Casey, who was succeeded that same year by Caroline J. Hadley, former managing editor of Car and Driver based in New York City.
 Hadley shaped the modern magazine—the name was officially shortened to Nevada Magazine, the frequency changed from quarterly to bimonthly, and it became a division of the Nevada Commission on Tourism.
 Kirk Whisler took over for Hadley in 1985, and in his six-year tenure the magazine became self-supporting and entered the era of desktop publishing.
-Whisler also introduced an Events section that has evolved into today’s Events & Shows, which includes calendars of each issue’s two-month shelf life featuring noteworthy attractions around the state.
+Whisler also introduced an Events section that evolved into an Events & Shows publication, which included calendars of each issue’s two-month shelf life featuring noteworthy attractions around the state.

 From 1991 to 2006, Richard Moreno and David Moore acted as publisher and editor, respectively, providing the publication with an important period of stability.
 Moore tallied 28 years at Nevada Magazine, writing articles and building relationships with freelance writers and photographers, many of whom still contribute to the approximately 90-page magazine.
 Joyce Hollister assumed the role of editor in early 2006 after working as associate editor for four years.